Will Scholfield, Engineer

 To ensure people invest in the best condensing boiler for their homes, they’ve undergone extensive safety checks to make sure they’re fit for the job.
 Condensing boilers are safer for your home as they’re sealed for heat insulation; there’s no risk of anything being sucked into the boiler itself.
 There is also no risk of you or a family member coming into contact with any toxic substances or gases as everything is safely disposed of through the external flue and drainage system.

 A myth about condensing boilers is that they may not be as reliable as other boiler types – this certainly isn’t true.
-All components these days are just as reliable as conventional boilers, perhaps even more so.
+All components these days are just as reliable as standard boilers, perhaps even more so.
 They’re also fully efficient at all times of operation.